 Mystics know that answers come to those who seek and search for additional meanings.
 They see life as an unfolding journey where new experiences and meanings appear each day.
 This seeking is what it means to walk the mystic’s path.
 We come to realize that life and meanings are always changing, even as we do.
 Mystics are willing to admit when old ways of doing things no longer work and they are willing to abandon answers that no longer work.

 Mystics understand that life is a conversation.
 The answers you have today don’t necessarily work tomorrow.
 You change.
 Situations change.
 The context in which you live changes.
 How could the truth you understood as a child work in the same way as an adult?
 It doesn’t.
 How could sacred texts written in cultures and times thousands of years ago be understood in the same way by people who have entirely different worldviews?
 It can’t.
 Every day, we are given opportunities to test our so-called truths among people, places, and things.
 If we are willing to have a conversation with life, the mystic discovers that the Universe is always ready to help.

 Mystics Desire a Rich Inner Life

 Mystics are usually prayerful people in that they believe in a two-way communion with the Universe.
 They pray and meditate with regularity—though the forms they use may greatly differ.
-Some, like David’s father, who never meditated, had a prayer on his heart constantly.
-Others practice ritual meditation, create altars in their homes, or practice a variety of inner-forms.
-Not all who meditate believe in a divine consciousness; they regard their practice as a means of stilling the mind and creating a more meaningful life.
-Mystics, however, believe in a two-way communication with the divine and strive to become good listeners.
+Some, who never meditate, have a constant prayer on their heart.
+Others practice ritual meditation, create altars in their homes, or practice a variety of spiritual exercises (which we call inner-forms).
+Not all who meditate believe in a divine consciousness–regarding their practice as a means of stilling the mind and creating a more meaningful life.
+Mystics, however, believe in

 Mystics Love Nature.